jacky-liang/jacky.io/index.md

 Before joining RI I interned at NVIDIA for the [Isaac project](https://www.nvidia.com/en-us/deep-learning-ai/industries/robotics/) and worked on using GPU-accelerated physics simulations for robot learning.
 Before that and during my time at UC Berkeley I did research in robot grasping and manipulation with [Prof. Ken Goldberg](http://goldberg.berkeley.edu/).

-I write for and co-run [Skynet Today](https://www.skynettoday.com), a website dedicated to covering AI news and trends without hype.
+In my spare time I write for and co-run [Skynet Today](https://www.skynettoday.com), a website dedicated to covering AI news and trends without hype.
 Check us out and [subscribe](https://www.skynettoday.com/subscribe) if you like what you see :)
+I also enjoy improvising on the piano - some pieces you can find on my [SoundCloud](https://soundcloud.com/rocket-flumes).

 <hr>